 Nursing is often seen as a noble profession, and rightfully so—nurses work tirelessly to provide care for others.
 Because they will always be needed, this occupation comes with a certain degree of job security.
-In fact, the U.S. Bureau of Labor Statistics predicts that employment of LVNs/LPNs will grow 9 percent by 2029.
+In fact, the U.S. Bureau of Labor Statistics predicts that employment of LVNs/LPNs will grow by 9 percent by 2030.
 Their job duties might vary depending on their location and work setting.
 Typically, though, they complete the following tasks:

 - Monitor patients’ health—for example, by checking their blood pressure